niaapps/niaapps.github.io/niaapps-blog/_drafts/privacy.md

 {insert reel}

-It is not fun!
+It's not fun!
 It feels like someone is watching over your shoulder.
 So today I am going to answer the question: _"Why and how does this happen?"_

 Internet privacy is how much of your personal information remains private when you are on the internet.
 This can include financial information, browsing history, and personal preferences.
 Internet privacy is also known as digital privacy or online privacy.